Implicit reconstruction from point cloud: an adaptive level-set-based semi-Lagrangian method: Numerical tests

-which clearly states the advantages of using the SL approach: to update the solution we are allowed to set $\dt = \Ogrande(\dxmin)$, not being prohibitively constrained by the parabolic term.
-In \eqref{eq:dt}, note that $\dxmin$ corresponds to the edge length of the actual active quadrants.
+which clearly states the advantages of using the SL approach: to update the solution we are allowed to set $\dt = \Ogrande(\dx)$, not being prohibitively constrained by the parabolic term.
+In \eqref{eq:dt}, note that $\dx_j$ corresponds to the edge length of the actual active quadrant $j$.

 \paragraph{Initial data} Regarding the initial data, differently from \cite{Zhao:2000}, this is simply set to be a signed distance function associated to a circle or a sphere containing all the data points.
-The choice me make will of course slow down the reconstruction process but turns out to be a safe approach in case of not evenly distributed datasets.
-In fact, especially in 3d, it is common to find datasets that presents fake holes due to the supports used the during laser-scanning phase.
+While this choice has the effect of slowing down the reconstruction process, it reduces the dependence on other parameters (see \cite{PreSe:25}), and prevents the risks arising from not evenly distributed datasets.
+In fact, especially in 3D, it is common to find datasets that present fake holes due to the supports used during the laser-scanning phase.
 These missing data could be misleading and need to be properly distinguished from actual topological features.
-That's why, exploiting the potential of adaptivity, in this work, we totally avoid these kind of issues choosing the simplest geometry and topology for the initial data.
+That is why, exploiting the potential of adaptivity, in this work, we totally avoid these kind of issues choosing the simplest geometry and topology for the initial data.
 Moreover, in \S~\ref{ssec:tunnel}, we propose a modification to the level set equation \eqref{eq:levelset:pde} in order to capture diverse topologies.

 \paragraph{Stopping criterion} To stop the evolution, as we are looking for a minimum of the energy functional \eqref{eq:energy}, we resort to the following criteria: at time $n$, the algorithm stops if